Beginner’s Guide to Pirates CSG

 VASSAL is a computer program that allows users to play on and build modules for board games.
 Using an online server, you can play with anyone in the entire world with the Pirates CSG VASSAL module!

-The official VASSAL website will have the latest version of the VASSAL program (the zip folder currently has the 3.2.17 version).
+The official VASSAL website will have the latest version of the VASSAL program.

 How to extract files from a .zip folder.